FusionAuth/fusionauth-site/site/docs/v1/tech/admin-guide/cli.md

 * emails (coming soon)
 * lambdas (coming soon)

-The CLI is designed to work with complex version controlled configuration.
+The CLI is designed to work with complex version controlled configuration and includes support for localized content.